davidcarboni/restolino/README.md

  * You only need one 404 handler.
 Implement the `NotFound` interface, which provides a single method: `handle(req, res)`.
  * You only need one error handler, but you do need to know where the error occurred.
 Implement the `Boom` interface, which provides a single method `handle(req, res, RequestHandler, Throwable)`.
 A 500 status will be pre-set for you.
 You can update it if you want.
  * No clever (aka fiddly and time consuming) path/parameter parsing.
 Simple helper classes are provided instead.
  * Java 1.7.
 If you're using anything older, try using Bing to look up SOAP.
 I know, that's not fair.
-If you're smart enough to be able to Google, fork and build from source.
+If you're smart enough to be able to use Google, fork and build from source.

 What's not done:
  * Access to GSON configuration